faqGroupLookupString: 1. Vaccine Safety

 If I have a medical condition, can I still receive the vaccine?
 What if I am immunocompromised?

 Patients with underlying medical conditions can receive the vaccine.
 In fact, it is important that this group be vaccinated because they are at increased risk of having severe COVID-19 illness.
-Immunocompromised individuals (e.g. persons living with HIV, transplant recipients, and those taking immunosuppressive medications) may receive mRNA COVID-19 vaccines.
-However, because sufficient data is not yet available to establish vaccine safety and efficacy in this population, immunocompromised individuals should be counseled by their healthcare provider on the risks and benefits of receiving the vaccine and the precautions to take after receiving the vaccine.
+Immunocompromised individuals (for example, persons living with HIV, transplant recipients, and those taking immunosuppressive medications) may receive the COVID-19 vaccines.
+However, because sufficient data is not yet available to establish vaccine efficacy in this population, immunocompromised individuals should be counseled by their healthcare provider on the potential for reduced immune response to the vaccine and the need to continue to follow all current guidance to protect themselves against COVID-19 even after getting vaccinated.

-If I am pregnant or breastfeeding, can I still receive the vaccine?
+If I am pregnant or trying to get pregnant, can I still receive the vaccine?

 faqGroupLookupString: 2.
 Vaccine Science